tgnivekucn/FaceDetection/README.md

 # FaceDetection
-This is demo app for using Face detection of Apple native api (p.s.
-CoreImage)
+This is the demo app for using Apple native api to do face detection (i.e. CoreImage)
 # Features

 **Core features:**